bigskysoftware/htmx/www/content/essays/htmx-sucks.md

 Wanton buffoonery.

-When you pick a front-end library, you are, to an extent, picking the author of that library as a co-worker.
+When you pick a front-end library you are, to an extent, picking the author of that library as a co-worker.
 Do you really want to work this guy?
+I certainly don't.

 ## Conclusion

-I hope this has convinced you that choosing htmx & hypermedia for your web application is an exceptionally bad idea that could only have originated in [Montana](https://bigsky.software).
+I hope this has convinced you that choosing htmx & hypermedia for your web application is an [exceptionally bad idea](https://www.reddit.com/r/ProgrammerHumor/comments/zmyug8/edsger_dijkstra_math_and_memes/) that could only have originated in [Montana](https://bigsky.software).
 Don't listen to the fanboys and fangirls with their "It's so over", "We're so back" nonsense, CEO profiles and childish memes.